ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/prerequisite.md

 ### Impact

 The main impact of this _restricted_ policy is that it prevents pods/containers from running as the root user.
-The pod will be registered aginst Kubernetes, but will never be scheduled.
+The pod will be registered against Kubernetes, but will never be scheduled.
 A container's user is usually defined in its Dockerfile.
 If no user is explicitely specified in the Dockerfile, chances are that it will use root.

 It is important to understand that not being able to use root also implies that it is impossible to bind to a privileged port (e.g. 80, 443).